Hamilton Tiger-Cats: Ownership

-Although the current Hamilton Tiger-Cats were only founded in 1950, football in Hamilton goes back much further than that.
+History

 The history of Hamilton Tiger-Cats Football Club can be traced back to November 3, 1869 in a room above George Lee's Fruit Store, when the Hamilton Football Club was formed.
 The Hamilton football club played their first game on December 18, 1869 against the 13th Battalion (now Royal Hamilton Light Infantry).
-In 1872, the Hamilton Football club began play at the Hamilton AAA Grounds and they became known as the Tigers in 1873.
+In 1872, the Hamilton Football club began play at the Hamilton AAA Grounds and they became officially known as the Tigers in 1873.
+Due to clubs colours, they were informally referred to as “the tigers” since their first game years before.

 The Hamilton Tigers began play in the Ontario Rugby Football Union (ORFU) in 1883 and won their first Canadian Dominion Football Championship in 1906 when the Tigers beat McGill University 29–3.
 The Tigers continued in the ORFU until 1907, when the Interprovincial Rugby Football Union (IRFU) was formed.
-The IRFU later became known as the Big Four and eventually, the IRFU became the East division of the modern CFL in the 1950s.
+The IRFU later became known as the Big Four and eventually, the BIg Four became the Eastern conference of the modern CFL in the 1950s.
 The Tigers faced stiff local competition with the ORFU's Hamilton Alerts who, in 1912, won the City of Hamilton its first Grey Cup, the trophy that was now awarded to the Canadian Dominion Football Champions, by beating the Toronto Argonauts 11–4.

 In the following season (1913), the Tigers won their first of five Grey Cups when they beat the Toronto Parkdale Canoe Club by the lopsided margin of 44–2.
 The Alerts were refused entry into the ORFU in 1913 with many of its players opting to join the Tigers, while the Alerts gradually faded from existence.
 The Alerts gave way to a team under the name Hamilton Rowing Club from 1913 to 1915, who also played in the ORFU.
-1914 saw the complete amalgamation of the Hamilton Alerts and the Hamilton Tigers and the football club continued playing under the name "Tigers".
+In 1914, the Alerts were absorbed by the Hamilton Tigers and the football club continued playing under the name "Tigers".
 In 1915, in the final pre-war season, the Hamilton Tigers won their second Grey Cup.